-You need a high quality knife with full tang to successfully, and safely, do strenuous work like cutting or breaking a piece of wood.
+You need a high-quality knife with a full tang to successfully, and safely, do strenuous work like cutting or breaking a piece of wood.
 This can become impossible in cases where the blade has a partial or half tang because it can break apart at any time.
 A full tang, where the handle and blade are made as a single piece, lets you do the tough jobs, as mentioned before, without any fear of the handle or blade coming loose and leaving you defenseless in the wild.

 As you may know, most tactical fixed blade knives come with a full tang.
-Thus, you can say we are making a good case of promoting these blades as dependable for outdoorsman so far.
+Thus, you can say we are making a good case of promoting these blades as dependable for outdoorsmen so far.

-4. Durability (Non Folding)
+4. Durability (Non-Folding)

 All hunting enthusiasts and survivalists will agree that fixed blade knives are always better than the folding ones that might get closed or not even open under unforeseen circumstances.
-Also, you must be very much aware about how often one can encounter the unexpected in faraway and secluded places.
+Also, you must be very much aware of how often one can encounter the unexpected in faraway and secluded places.